 A prenatal multivitamin supplement should be taken by women of childbearing age who are trying to conceive and throughout their pregnancy.
 The rationale for commencing the supplementation regimen prior to official pregnancy determination is to ensure the mother is receiving key nutrients needed even before she may know she is pregnant.
 For example, healthful diets with adequate folate/folic acid may reduce a woman's risk of having a child with a brain or spinal cord defect.
-However, the neural tube is already formed by day 28 of gestation, before many women know they are pregnant.3 A postnatal multivitamin supplement should be taken by women following childbirth, during breastfeeding, to support the enhanced nutrient needs of a nursing mother and her baby.[†]
+However, the neural tube is already formed by day 28 of gestation, before many women know they are pregnant.
+After childbirth, new mothers should take a daily postnatal multivitamin supplement.